tokatm/Egitimlerim/README.md

 # Egitimlerim
 I created this project to collect code snippets that are in Mathematica but not in Python.
 This project includes following Python functions about mathematical operations.<br/>
--Mod Inverse function.
+-Mod Inverse function.<br/>
--Test Primitive Polynomials for 3 term function.
+-Test Primitive Polynomials for 3 term function.<br/>